 Trout Cod (Maccullochella macquariensis) were absent in surveys downstream of Lake Nagambie from 1982-19833, with low numbers detected in 2003-044 and low numbers persisting since then5.
-The abundances of Trout Cod recorded by NFRC in 2018, 2020 and 2021 were lower compared to 2017, 2019 and 2022.
-This was likely owing, at least partly, to high flows and associated high turbidity reducing the likelihood of capturing fish, particularly in 2020 and 2021.
-Multiple size classes of fish including young-of-year fish and mature fish were caught in 2018-2020, with no recruitment recorded in 2017, 2021 and 2022 (Figure 10).
-However, 1+ old fish were caught in 2022 (Figure 11).
-This indicates that Trout Cod persistence is high in this section of Goulburn River.
+In 2023, Trout Cod abundances were twice as high as any other year of NFRC sampling (Figure 10), largely due to an increase in adults (Figure 10; Figure 11).
+Abundances in 2018, 2020 and 2021 were lower compared to 2017 and 2019.
+Recruits have only been detected in 2018 but juveniles and adults have been collected every year (Figure 10).
+No recruits have been detected in 2017 and from 2021-23.
+However, 1+ fish were detected in 2022 and 2023, indicating recruitment did occur in 2021 and 2022.
+Very few Trout Cod have been caught downstream of Shepparton, indicating a restricted distribution between Shepparton and Lake Nagambie.
+This is consistent with other research, including the Long-Term Intervention Monitoring program.
 Prior to 2022, both the Flow-MER and NFRC had caught relatively few Trout Cod downstream of Shepparton, indicating a restricted distribution between Shepparton and Lake Nagambie.
 However, both programs captured increased abundances and from a greater number of sites in 2022.
+The NFRC program again captured adults and a juvenile downstream of Shepparton in 2023, however the abundances were low and did not have a large impact on the overall increase of abundances observed in 2023.
 The whole of Murray River monitoring program (River Murray Channel Monitoring Plan6) also captured Trout Cod down to Swan Hill in 2022, indicating Trout Cod dispersing throughout 2021 and early 2022.